srinibalaji/sprint3_team3_mar_10_fix/docs/SPRINT1_RETRO_QA.md

 The file was completely rewritten.
 Changes made:

-- `DataClassification` tag added as a dedicated 5th tag (SG Government classification: Official-Open / Official-Closed / Sensitive-Normal / Sensitive-High / Restricted).
+- `DataClassification` tag added as a dedicated 5th tag (Classification: Official-Open / Official-Closed / Sensitive-Normal / Sensitive-High / Restricted).
 - `oci_identity_tag_default` now correctly references `oci_identity_tag.data_classification.id`, with a static default value of `Official-Closed` (CIS 3.2 compliance).
 - `lifecycle { prevent_destroy = true }` applied to `oci_identity_tag_namespace.elz_v1` to prevent ORM from attempting to delete and recreate the namespace, which was the root cause of the conflicted-state error.